 A Blockchain-Based Approach to Health Information Exchange Networks [23]

 Kevin Peterson et al. from Mayo Clinic have proposed the concept that using Blockchain as a medium for health information exchange network.
-The work utilizes Fast Healthcare Interoperability Resources (FHIR) protocol as a gateway which allow members of the network to access health information from each other, while ensure distribution of accessibility within the network by published those gateways to Blockchain.
+The work utilizes Fast Healthcare Interoperability Resources (FHIR) protocol as a gateway which allows members of the network to access health information from each other, while ensure distribution of accessibility within the network by published those gateways to Blockchain.
 Every activity on the network will be recorded on the Blockchain providing audit trail for the network.
 They proposed several concept ideas about using computational resource within Blockchain network in the more meaningful way contribute to healthcare environment.
 Additionally, the work also included several suggestions about Blockchain component that may provide more compatibility of the technology for healthcare information environment.
 In this work, we adopt the idea of using Blockchain as a medium for health information exchange network and several suggestions provided, that should make Blockchain technology more compatible with healthcare information environment.
 However, the work did not mention about how Blockchain technology can be beneficial for health information sharing in term of cyber-security.

-“MedRec” prototype for electronic health records and medical research data [24]
+“MedRec” prototype for electronic health records and medical research data

-MedRec was proposed as a prototype for electronic health records by utilize Ethereum’s smartcontract to contain metadata about the record ownership, permissions and data integrity represent existing medical records that are stored within individual nodes on the network.
-The concept will help reduce barriers to effective data sharing addressing interoperability issue caused by economic incentives that encourage “health information blocking”.
-At the same time, their proposal also benefits as the source of medical research data, by providing anonymized healthcare data for research institution in the form of Blockchain participation reward.
+MedRec [24] was proposed as a prototype for electronic health records by utilize Ethereum’s smartcontract to contain metadata about the record ownership, permissions and data integrity represent existing medical records that are stored within individual nodes on the network.
+The concept helps reduce barriers to effective data sharing addressing interoperability issue caused by economic incentives that encourage “health information blocking”.
+At the same time, their proposal also benefits as the source of medical research data, by providing anonymized healthcare data for research institutions in the form of Blockchain participation reward.
 Their Blockchain implementation focus on addressing four major issues for health information exchange included: fragmented data which also slow access to medical data, system interoperability, patient agency, and improved data quality and quantity for medical research.
-Additionally, as MedRec was built on the work of Zyskind et al .[25], they also utilize some cryptographical characteristics of Blockchain to provide accessible “bread crumb trail” which allow data user to trace back medical history to improve operation efficiency.
+Additionally, as MedRec was built on the work of Zyskind et al .[25], they also utilize some cryptographical characteristics of Blockchain to provide accessible “bread crumb trail” which allows data user to trace back medical history to improve operation efficiency.
 From MedRec, we adopt the concept of using Ethereum’s smartcontract to contain essential information that allow ability to discover data within Blockchain network.
-However, the concept may require overhaul and rework on the whole system for adoption which may not be affordable in some case, like the organization may have limited resources or recently invested most of their available resources on making their system comply with existing health information sharing standard.
+However, the concept may require overhaul and rework on the whole system for adoption which may not be affordable in some cases, like the organization may have limited resources or recently invested most of their available resources on making their system comply with existing health information sharing standard.

 BACKGROUND KNOWLEDGE